Mohammadabad, Behshahr

-Mohammadabad (محمد آباد, also Romanized as Moḩammadābād) is a village in Panj Hezareh Rural District, within the Central District of Behshahr County, Mazandaran Province, Iran.
-At the 2016 census, its population was 591 in 194 families, an increase from 520 in 2006.
+Mohammadabad (محمد آباد) (Note: Also romanized as Moḩammadābād) is a village in Panj Hezareh Rural District of the Central District in Behshahr County, Mazandaran province, Iran.

 The local economy is primarily based on agriculture and animal husbandry.
-Major agricultural products include wheat, barley, millet, and various animal products.
+Major products include wheat, barley, millet, and various animal products.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 520 in 114 households.
+The following census in 2011 counted 575 people in 158 households.
+The 2016 census measured the population of the village as 591 people in 194 households.